Updated on September 6, 2022

 2. Follow-up With Your Doctor

 There is no limit to the frequency of follow-ups.
-Patients who develop complications after surgery are advised to see their doctors regularly for close monitoring.
+If you develop complications after surgery, visit your doctors regularly for close monitoring.

 3. Protect Your Eyes

 Protective eye gear can be helpful when healing after LASIK.
-For example, one common side effect of LASIK surgery is sensitivity to light.
+One common side effect of LASIK surgery is light sensitivity.

-Sunglasses can also protect your healing eyes from dust and debris, which may introduce germs to the healing flap.
+Sunglasses can also protect your healing eyes from dust and debris.
+This can help prevent infections or complications while the flap is healing.

 4. Take Medications as Prescribed